Citroën Racing: Rally Raid

 In Rally raid, the ZX Rallye Raid won the Constructor's title for Citroën Sport in the FIA World Cup for Cross-Country Rallies for 5 years from 1993 to 1997.
 It also took drivers Pierre Lartigue and Ari Vatanen to title glory in those years.
 However, in 1997, Citroën Sport announced withdrawal from the rally raid discipline to focus on the Saxo and Xsara rally and racing cars.

 The ZX Rallye Raid also saw success in the Paris–Dakar Rally, winning four times; and twice in the Paris–Moscow–Beijing Rally.
 In addition, Citroën won the Pharaons Rally in 1991 and the Tunisia rally in 1992.

 Formula E

 In September 2025, electric open-wheel single-seater championship FIA Formula E World Championship announced that Citroën will enter the series in the 2025–26 season as Citroën Racing Formula E Team.
 This will be the marque's open-wheel and electric racing debut.
 Citroën will reportedly replace Stellantis sister brand Maserati in the championship.
 The team signed Nick Cassidy and double champion Jean-Éric Vergne as its driver pair.

+At the 2025 São Paulo ePrix, Nick Cassidy scored a podium on debut for the team, finishing P3 in the standings for that race.

+At the 2026 Mexico City ePrix, Cassidy took victory to take the team’s first win in Formula E, after starting from 13th.

+In July 2026, right before the 2026 Tokyo ePrix double header event, Citroën Racing's team principal Cyril Blais unexpectedly passed away at the age of 43.